Yamashita Park in Yokohama

 My tips for local activities

-How about exploring the highlights and hidden gems of the fascinating metropolis Yokohama with a local guide.
-Check out this page > for more details.
+How about exploring the highlights and hidden gems of the fascinating metropolis of Yokohama with a local guide?
+The personalized tour by our partner GetYourGuide can take up to 4 hours.
+For more details check out this page >

 History

 Yamashita Park was built after the Great Kanto Earthquake of 1923.
 The debris was used to create a park at the former waterfront.
 The Scotsman Marshall Martin came up with the idea for this project.
 The first seaside park in Japan opened for the public in March of 1930.
 In 1945 after World War 2 the area was used for military purposes of the American army.
-In 1960 the park was handed back to the Japanese government.
+In 1960 the park was handed back to the Japanese government and reopened in 1961.

 Location